School Office hours:- 8.30 - 4.00

 - We also wish to show our appreciation for parents honouring our request of personally reducing their face to face contact with the school.
 This is currently helping to manage the difficult situation in the best way possible.

-18.3.20 - For families that are self isolating please access EPS Home Learning Gateway under 'Children' tab of website.
+- Please access EPS Home Learning Gateway under 'Children' tab of website.
 More resources will be added over time.

 School Sources of Information

 |This plan is to share with you actions the school has taken and may take in the coming few weeks.
 It should aid you in your plans for managing work and childcare if needed.|

 |Communication||Action in case of partial or full closure - as advised by Local Authority, Public Health England or the Government|